-The FDA’s approval of the drug was based on the positive results of a clinical development programme, which included two Phase III clinical trials.
+The FDA’s approval of Inbrija was based on the positive results of a clinical development programme, which included two Phase III clinical trials.

-The first trial was a pivotal, randomised, placebo-controlled, double-blind 12-week Phase III clinical study named SPANSM-PD, which was conducted to evaluate the efficacy of the drug in Parkinson’s disease patients experiencing OFF episodes.
+The first trial was a pivotal, randomised, placebo-controlled, double-blind 12-week Phase III clinical study named SPANSM-PD, which was conducted to evaluate the drug’s efficacy in Parkinson’s disease patients experiencing OFF episodes.

-Some of the common adverse events reported in patients during the clinical trials were coughing, nausea, upper respiratory tract infections and discoloured sputum.
+Common adverse events reported in patients during the clinical trials included coughing, nausea, upper respiratory tract infections, and discoloured sputum.